 Once you have created an objective, you can create a key result that pulls data from your JIRA.
-Use Source from JIRA to automatically update your key result based upon the number of items marked complete in specific JIRA projects or workflows.
+You can use the native JIRA integration from the OKR wizard to automatically update your key result based on the completion of issues in your JIRA project or workflows.

 Note: If you have an on premise instance of JIRA, you can pull data from your JIRA instance using the steps below if your organization allows that data to be exposed outside your firewall or exposed to the internet.